maryrosecook/game-framework/docs/game-making.md

 - 2D game framework with basic SAT physics.
 - Game objects are called things.
 - Things inherit from a blueprint.
-- Blueprints specify image, shape, color, physics type and behavior.
+- Blueprints specify image, shape, color, physics type, weight, bounce, and behavior.
 - A blueprint's behavior is implemented in `app/games/[game-name]/blueprints/[blueprint-name].ts`.
 - Every blueprint must have a [blueprint-name].ts file.
 However, it can be